techidaily/site-facebook/source/_posts/analyzing-the-growth-in-tech-spending-for-cybersecurity-on-facebook.md

 ## Is Facebook Support Really That Bad?

- According to the people purchasing a $300 VR headset, yes, Facebook support is awful, and that's without getting into[Facebook's privacy issues](https://www.makeuseof.com/should-you-trust-facebook-with-oculus-quest-2-privacy/) .
+ According to the people purchasing a $300 VR headset, yes, Facebook support is awful, and that's without getting into [Facebook's privacy issues](https://www.makeuseof.com/should-you-trust-facebook-with-oculus-quest-2-privacy/) .

  As with most major tech companies (nay, most major companies in any sector), Facebook makes it almost impossible to contact.
 If you want to talk to a real person, you're straight out of luck.